Unlikely Germany team blow hot and cold against Messi-less Argentina | DW | 09.10.2019

 Against an Argentina side who only came alive after scoring their first, Germany looked to have discovered the kind of fluidity Joachim Löw wanted from his charges.
 Ahead of Wednesday's game, the coach claimed 2019 hadn't gone as desired because his new core of players hadn't had the chance to develop together.
 On a night when large parts of this international friendly matched the drab weather, Löw will have been warmed by the performance of some individuals and the combination play of the collective, but also chilled by the way his team crumbled.

 On the hour mark, things looked so promising for this somewhat thrown-together group of players.
-That Serge Gnabry is now Germany’s most important and dynamic player is not new news, but that he continues to be so is notable.
+That Serge Gnabry is now Germany’s most important and dynamic player is not news, but that he continues to be so is notable.
 His confidence in front of goal helped him steal in for the first, and his pace allowed him to assist the second.
-Friendly or not, Gnabry is Germany’s number one attacker.
+Friendly or not, Gnabry is Germany’s No. 1 attacker.

 Chance to shine for new boys